-In addition, on Jul.
-20, 2011, EPA deferred for a period of three years the application of PSD and Title V permitting to biogenic CO2 emissions from bioenergy and other biogenic stationary sources.
-The result of this action is that during this three-year period, biogenic CO2 emissions did not count for applicability purposes under the PSD and Title V permitting programs.
-This rule was challenged and the court determined it to be invalid, but the court never implemented its decision.
-EPA did not extend the rule, and it expired by its own terms on July 21, 2014.
-Due to the Supreme Court decision invalidating EPA’s independent permitting requirement for sources that emit more than 100,000 tons per year of greenhouse gases, the number of biogenic CO2 emissions sources subject to PSD and Title V permitting requirements likely will be significantly reduced.
+On July 20, 2011, EPA deferred for a period of three years the application of PSD and Title V permitting to biogenic CO2 emissions from bioenergy and other biogenic stationary sources.
+During this three-year period, biogenic CO2 emissions did not count toward applicability of the PSD and Title V permitting programs.
+This rule was challenged and the Court determined it to be invalid, but the Court did not implement its decision.
+EPA did not extend the rule, and it expired by its own terms July 21, 2014.
+Due to the Court’s decision invalidating EPA’s permitting requirement for sources that emit more than 100,000 tons of greenhouse gases per year, the number of biogenic CO2 emissions sources subject to PSD and Title V permitting requirements likely will be significantly reduced.